NadyaIlinskiy/data-structures-and-algorithms-2/Data-Structures/LinkedList/README.md

 * * A function called insert which takes in a value.
 This function will then create a new Node object, sets the object’s data property equal to the value.
 The function then appends this new Node object to the beginning of the linked list (i.e. it sets a new head)
 * * A function called includes which takes in a value and returns a boolean if that value exists in the linked list
 * * A function called toString whcih takes in no arguments and returns a string representing all the values in the linked list
+* * A function called append which adds a Node to the end of the list
+* * A function called insertBefore which adds a Node before a certain Node in the list
+* * A function called insertAfter which adds a Node after a certain Node in the list
 * * Implement good error checking throughout your code.
-C

 ## Approach & Efficiency
 There're three methods implemented in the class LinkedList: